rails/rails/guides/source/engines.md

   end
 ```

-By defining that the `author` association's object is represented by the `User` class a link is established between the engine and the application.
+By representing the `author` association's object with the `User` class, a link is established between the engine and the application.
 There needs to be a way of associating the records in the `blorgh_posts` table with the records in the `users` table.
 Because the association is called `author`, there should be an `author_id` column added to the `blorgh_posts` table.

 To generate this new column, run this command within the engine: